 - Start by making a spreadsheet for all your patients on LAIs to make sure nobody falls through the cracks during this public health emergency.

 - For patients who usually travel to a clinic, arrange for more local injection.
 This may be the patient’s primary care clinic in their home town or, temporarily, a mental health center that is closer.
-Depending on the state, pharmacies may be able to give injections.

 - Set up and coordinate outreach with services such as visiting nurses.
 However, they may have policies that limit who they can serve based on COVID-19 status.

 - It may not be ideal to make medication changes during a pandemic.
 However, some changes within the same medications may be low risk while increasing the time until a patient needs to be seen again.
 Examples include moving Invega Sustenna patients to Trinza, moving from monthly Aristada injections to dosing Aristada every six weeks or every two months, or switching to oral medications in settings where medication administration can be supervised.

 - Risperdal Consta patients pose particular problems due to an injection every two weeks and a move to Invega Sustenna or Trinza may be reasonable.

 - The atypical antipsychotic LAIs all have missed dose guidelines detailed in their package insert.
 This provides information on how long one can wait before the next injection is due, and what additional measures must be taken when beyond that date.
 Delaying an injection until a person is finished with quarantine may be prudent, and using the missed dose guidelines will indicate when one must consider supplementing with oral medications.